alakeldev/techplaza-app-frontend/README.md

 1. Go to [GitHub](https://github.com/)

-2. A new repository was created using 'Code-Instutute-Org/ci-full-template'.
+2. A new repository was created using 'Code-Instutute-Org/ci-full-template'

-3. A meaningful name was given to my new repository and I selected 'Create Repository'.
+3. A meaningful name was given to my new repository and I selected 'Create Repository'

-4. inside the created repo select the 'Code' button above the file list on the right hand side.
+4. inside the created repo select the 'Code' button above the file list on the right hand side

-5. Ensure HTTPS is selected and click the clipboard on the right of the URL to copy it.
+5. Ensure HTTPS is selected and click the clipboard on the right of the URL to copy it

-6. Open VS-code, creat new project folder, open the terminal, On the terminal type "git clone", then paste the copied url and press 'Enter'.
+6. Open VS-code, creat new project folder, open the terminal, On the terminal type "git clone", then paste the copied url and press 'Enter'

 7. One the repo cloned, run the terminal command `npx create-react-app . --use-npm` to install React